DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 index=botsv3 sourcetype=aws:cloudtrail
 | search userIdentity.sessionContext.mfaAuthenticated=false
 ```
-**Answer**: userIdentity.sessionContext.mfaAuthenticated
+🟢 **Answer**: userIdentity.sessionContext.mfaAuthenticated

-🟢TASK🟢 **What is the processor number used on the web servers?
+❓TASK❓ **What is the processor number used on the web servers?
 Answer guidance: Include any special characters/punctuation.
 (Example: The processor number for Intel Core i7-8650U is i7-8650U.)**

 Again had to check if there's any sourcetype that points to hardware-related logs
 ```